 Do you need more proof?
 Check out these quotes from Abraham Hicks.

-13. Jot down a list of things you would like to do this spring.
+11. Jot down a list of things you want to do this spring.

-Plant a vegetable garden, brighten your home with fresh new colors, buy some new spring dresses, or even try a new hairstyle.
+Maybe consider planting a vegetable garden, brightening your home with fresh new colors, buying some new spring dresses, or even trying a new hairstyle.
 Welcome the newness of the season in all ways.

 Another powerful method of renewing your home is to incorporate Feng Shui.
-Look here for an expert’s take on simple ways to increase the chi in your home.
+Look here for an expert’s take on strategies to clear your living space and increase the chi in your home.

 In short, there is so much to look forward to!
-Now is the perfect time to get aligned with new goals and dreams and to tenderly and lovingly guide yourself in the promising direction of sunny new days that are here to stay!
+Now is the perfect time to align with new goals and dreams and tenderly and lovingly guide yourself in the promising direction of sunny new days that are here to stay!

-Did you like this post?
+All in all, did you like this post?
 Please share it with your friends!
 Use the social sharing buttons below.
-Also, please let me know if you have any thoughts on this post.
+Also, please let me know your thoughts in the comments below.
 I would love to hear from you!